Trump sues in 3 states, laying ground for contesting outcome

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

-The Trump campaign said it is calling for a temporary halt in the counting in Michigan and Pennsylvania until it is given “meaningful” access in numerous locations and allowed to review ballots that already have been opened and processed.
+The lawsuits the Trump campaign filed in Michigan and Pennsylvania on Wednesday called for a temporary halt in the counting until it is given “meaningful” access in numerous locations and allowed to review ballots that already have been opened and processed.

-There have been no reports of fraud or any type of ballot concerns out of Pennsylvania.
-The state had 3.1 million mail-in ballots that take time to count and an order allows them to be received and counted up until Friday if they are postmarked by Nov.
-3.

-Pennsylvania Attorney General Josh Shapiro said in a CNN interview the lawsuit was “more a political document than a legal document.”
+Pennsylvania Attorney General Josh Shapiro, a Democrat, said in a CNN interview the Trump campaign's lawsuit was “more a political document than a legal document.”

 “There is transparency in this process.
 The counting has been going on.
 There are observers observing this counting, and the counting will continue,” he said.